garrandall/popular-music-data/tracks/hang-on-in-there-baby-johnny-bristol.md

 Oh don't fight it baby just open up the door
 'Cos that's the key to the freedom
 That we've both been working for
-Let it go baby, let it go darling, oooh
+Let it go baby, let it go darling, oh
 Right there, right there
 Baby don't you move it don't you dare
 Go baby let it go honey oh right there baby